 When we started Stresscoach in 2019, we chose to host all our data in the US.
 As I set up the Firebase project needed for our react native mobile app, I didn't give too much thought to the range of options I was presented with.
 Amongst other things, a user has to choose where their servers will be located for the project.
 Our users would mostly be located in the US—or so we thought at the time—so hosting our data there made perfect sense.
 I recommend that you closely examine where your service will be located before you create a project.
 You can find more detailed information about setting your location here.

-Two years later, we decided to focus much more on the German-speaking DACH area (Germany, Austria and Switzerland).
-For a range of legal reasons, including the recent privacy shield judgement, and with data privacy laws being much more strict in the DACH area, we decided to also move our data to servers based in Europe.
+Two years later, we decided to focus much more on the German-speaking DACH area (Germany, Austria, and Switzerland).
+For a range of legal reasons, including the recent privacy shield judgment, and with data privacy laws being much more strict in the DACH area, we decided to also move our data to servers based in Europe.

 Initially, I thought this would be relatively simple.
 I’d probably just need to flick a switch somewhere in the project settings.

 However, when I examined these settings more closely, I didn't find anything.
 Then I stumbled upon this:

 It was bad news.
 As it turns out, you can’t change the location on your Firebase Firestore and other default locations once they are set.